EjikeJosephUche/learnableTypescriptLesson1/README.md

 # learnableTypescriptLesson1

-here is a link to the code sample: https://docs.google.com/document/d/1wI-IJcXLkwh6IL6zpLGk9OvQR2ueqapGasyv5jVaTJE/edit?tab=t.0
+here is a link to the code sample: [SAMPLE CODE](https://docs.google.com/document/d/1wI-IJcXLkwh6IL6zpLGk9OvQR2ueqapGasyv5jVaTJE/edit?tab=t.0)

 ## Task Overview
 The TypeScript code defines a system where we can filter a list of Person objects (which can be either a User or an Admin) based on specific criteria like type: 'user' or 'admin'.
 The filtering functionality is achieved through the filterPersons function, which accepts a list of persons, a type ('user' or 'admin'), and filtering criteria.
 The task was to fix and improve the typings for this function.